okta/okta.github.io/_source/_posts/2019-06-15-ionic-4-with-user-login-and-registration.md

 ng add @oktadev/schematics --platform=capacitor
 ```

-**NOTE:** This integration uses Ionic's [native HTTP plugin for Cordova](https://ionicframework.com/docs/native/http) because the default HTTP from capacitor uses a `capacitor://localhost` origin header and Okta only supports `http` origins.
+**NOTE:** This integration uses Ionic's [native HTTP plugin for Cordova](https://ionicframework.com/docs/native/http) because the default HTTP from Capacitor uses a `capacitor://localhost` origin header and Okta only supports `http` origins.

 ## Bonus: You're Using PKCE in the Browser and on Mobile!

 The Ionic 4 AppAuth integration in this example uses PKCE (Proof Key for Code Exchange).
-PKCE (pronounced “pixy”) is a security extension for OAuth 2.0 for public clients on mobile (and desktop) clients.
+PKCE (pronounced "pixy") is a security extension for OAuth 2.0 for public clients on mobile (and desktop) clients.
 It's designed to prevent interception of the authorization code by a malicious application that runs on the same device.
 You can read about why it's awesome in Aaron Parecki's [Is the OAuth 2.0 Implicit Flow Dead?](https://developer.okta.com/blog/2019/05/01/is-the-oauth-implicit-flow-dead)

-## Learn More about Ionic, Schematics, and Angular
+## Learn More About Ionic, Schematics, and Angular

 This tutorial showed you how to create an Ionic 4 application and add user login and registration with a handful of commands.
 If you'd like to see the completed application, you can [find it on GitHub](https://github.com/oktadeveloper/okta-ionic-4-login-example).